DEI’s research to find the cause of the clam decline identified milky ribbons worms to be a major predator of soft-shell clams, especially in [...]

 Milky Ribbon Worms

-DEI’s research has found that Milky ribbon worms, Cerebratulus lacteus, are also having a major negative impact on clam populations.
-Though they are a native species, their impact may be greater now because green crab predation on clams have lowered clam populations enough that clams no longer recruit to the flats in numbers necessary to swamp out milky ribbon worm predation.
+DEI’s applied research has found that Milky ribbon worms, Cerebratulus lacteus, are also having a major negative impact on clam populations.
+Though they are a native species, their impact may be greater now because green crab predation on clams has negatively impacted clam populations to the point where clams no longer recruit to the flats in numbers necessary to swamp out milky ribbon worm predation.